ajrgodfrey/WriteR/ReadMe.md

 ## 2 June 2016

 And so quickly, the world falls apart.
 The executable seems broken on my machine, as do versions going well back.
 The pyw script does work as expected though.
+NB this is only the single file WriteR.exe; the executable as a folder of files does perform properly.
+(Oct 2016)

 ## 22 September 2016